 While roaming around beautiful Brittish Columbia region and Vancouver city, I saw the world, myself and everyone around me in a different light, as if it was my first day on planet Earth.

 My heart was beating much faster, and my senses were flooded with the sounds and the smells of the Pacific Northwest.
-I felt so alive and upbeat as if I had just discovered a brand new planet after travelling through the sixth dimension where everything was sparking from excitement.
+I felt so alive and upbeat as if I had just discovered a brand new planet.

-A Quick Guide To The Best Attractions You Must Experience In Vancouver City
+The Best Attractions You Must Experience In Beautiful Vancouver City

 Next morning the sky was loaded with grim and moody clouds, racing fast and hanging low, almost within reach.
 We met our fellow travellers, tour guide, bus driver and after a brief introduction to Vancouver and a breakfast, consisting of deep-fried potatoes, eggs, and toast, we set out to see the city starting with a visit to the Capilano Suspension Bridge.